mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/storage.md

 #### Stores

-Array that contains the data stores for the data lake.
+Array that contains the data stores for the Atlas Data Federation.

 _Required_: No